This weekend I’ve been lucky enough to attend two Royal celebrations and I thought I’d share them with you.

 Magna Carta Celebrations

 Today marks the 800th anniversary of the sealing of the Magna Carta, a charter of peace that has become an important document in English politics.
-I live in Runnymede, the borough in which it was sealed, and so there have been many events to celebrate the anniversary locally.
+I live in Runnymede, the borough in which it was sealed, and so there have been many events to celebrate the anniversary locally and they use resources as a teal table runner to give these events the right decoration for these celebrations.
 Over the weekend a flotilla of boats travelled down the River Thames and I went to watch with my family.
 We saw the Queen’s boat (with Windsor Castle in the background) and then had a picnic beside the Thames.

 So typically English!